bghogan/HyperBirdOfParadise/README.md

 Installation requirements:
 -----------------------

 Assumes working installation of anaconda.
-Open anaconda prompt (on windows, want anaconda powershell prompt).
+Open anaconda prompt (on windows, you'll want anaconda powershell prompt).
 Navigate to ../HyperSpectralCluster/, using "cd PathYouClonedGitHubTo/HyperBirdOfParadise/".
 Run command : conda env create --file=hsi_environment.yml Or if you want to name the environment something other than hsi, use:
 Run command : conda env create --name --file=hsi_environment.yml